Vampeyer/profilepage/README.md

 * CSS requirements ,  - nav menu and flexbox.
 I used 3 media queries at the least and there still may be extra uneeded media queries , will focus on that more later

+columns in the media queries in the main paragraph text

+menu bar resizes

+the gif on my contact page on full screen will draw you in to pass and hire me.

 * Java script requirements ,

     - button using a btn variable in javascript

-    targeted h2 in index.html
+   - targeted h2 in index.html

-    targeted h4
+   -  targeted h4 4

-    If you noticed i named myself "student" a string variable.  looking in the console you will se I have passed my name in as a variable to create a console that says I passed this requirement,   I definintly need some more javascript practices and comfortability, but its also a great way to check for errors and truthys with console.log.
+    If you noticed i named myself a variable of  "student" as a string variable.  looking in the console you will se I have passed my name in as a variable to create a console that says I passed this requirement,   I definintly need some more javascript practices and comfortability, but its also a great way to check for errors and truthys with console.log.

 / / - meeting the JavaScript Requirements , Revised ,